DataBiosphere/calhoun/README.md

 ## Deployment

-Upon merging a change to dev:
+Upon merging a change to dev, the build github workflow will:
-- The build github workflow builds the new image
+- Build the new image
-- Then it automatically updates the calhoun version in terra-helmfile
+- Automatically update the calhoun version in terra-helmfile